Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Confidential Assessment Forms (CAFs)

-In order for referees to provide uniform information that admissions committees are specifically looking for from the reference process, each of your referees will be asked to fill out a CAF.
+For referees to provide uniform information that admissions committees are specifically looking for from the reference process, each of your referees will be asked to fill out a CAF.
 It is your responsibility to inform your referees that they must fill out the CAF, and that additional letters of reference are not accepted.

 Selecting Your Referees